carpentries/trainers/governance.md

 1. After the two week comment period, a proposal moves to a vote among all trainers.
 A proposal is adopted with a quorum of 2/3 trainers in good standing voting (for,against, or abstain) and a simple majority of the votes in favor.

+## Removal

+If a Member consistently fails to meet the obligations outlined above, they may be removed by a unanimous vote of the other Members.
+A vote to remove a Member must be announced in writing (in the meeting agenda) to all Members at least ten days in advance to vote on the removal.
+A vacated seat will be filled following the procedure outlined in the Nominations and Elections section.